BlakeB88/ESP_web/README.md

 🏊 Dual Meet Lineup Builder

-Optimize college swim meet lineups using real performance data from SwimCloud.
+Optimize swim meet lineups using real-time performance data from SwimCloud.

 📌 Overview

-The Dual Meet Lineup Builder is a Python-based tool for generating optimal lineups for NCAA swimming dual meets.
-It scrapes event times directly from SwimCloud, processes performance data, and builds competitive individual and relay assignments for a selected team.

-It supports:

-Single Team Optimization (best individual/team performance) Strategic Matchups (future: beat a specific opponent)

-=== Dual Meet Lineup Builder ===

-1. Single Team Lineup (best overall performance)
-2. Strategic Dual Team Lineup (beat a specific opponent) Choose mode (1-2): 1

-Choose pool configuration (1-2): 1 → 8-lane pool

-Enter team name: Georgia Institute of Technology
-Enter year: 2025
-Enter gender (M/F): M

-Distance Events: 1650 Free only
-IM Events: 200 IM only
-Relays: 200 Medley & 200 Free

-→ Scraping 15 events from SwimCloud...
-✓ Successfully collected 150 time entries
-✓ Lineup optimized and saved to `Georgia_Institute_of_Technology_times.xlsx`

-✅ Features

-Interactive CLI for user inputs (team, year, gender, events, relays) Automated scraping of SwimCloud event data using Selenium Data processing pipeline:
-Raw swimmer time extraction
-Pivoting and cleaning
-Performance-based assignment for:
-Individual events
-200 Free/Medley Relay teams (A/B squads)
-Output options: .txt, .csv, .xlsx
-Swimmer usage tracking to balance lineups
-📂 Outputs

-A full event-by-event lineup:
-Top 4 swimmers per individual event
-Relay squads with legs assigned by best times
-Exported in multiple formats:
-Georgia_Institute_of_Technology_times.xlsx
-individual_lineup.txt
-lineup.csv
-🧠 Example Output Snapshot

-200 Free Relay A

-Leandro Odorici – 19.26
-Robin Yeboah – 19.63
-David Gapinski – 19.84
-Ricky Balduccini – 20.04
-100 Fly

-Antonio Romero – 45.78
-Stephen Jones – 45.90
-Ricky Balduccini – 46.28
-Robin Yeboah – 46.66

-⚙️ Requirements

-Python 3.8+
-pandas, selenium, openpyxl, beautifulsoup4, lxml

-🧑‍💻 Author

-Blake Burnley
-Georgia Institute of Technology
+The Dual Meet Lineup Builder is a Python application that helps college swim coaches and analysts create the most competitive meet lineups possible.

+Built for NCAA dual meets, it automates the data collection and lineup selection process based on real swimmer times.

+🧠 Mode Selection

+1️⃣ Single Team Lineup (Best Overall Performance) Selects the fastest possible lineup for a single team, maximizing potential point scoring using the top swimmers available in each event.
+Use case:

+Prepare for conference or championship meets
+Identify team strengths and swimmer roles
+Benchmark top performance scenarios
+2️⃣ Strategic Dual Team Lineup (Beat a Specific Opponent) (Coming soon) Builds a competitive lineup against a specific opposing team, using performance data for both teams to maximize the likelihood of a win.
+Use case:

+Head-to-head meet planning
+Optimize matchups strategically (not just by fastest time) Conserve swimmer energy while targeting winnable events ✅ Features

+🧠 Intelligent event assignment based on real times 🕵️‍♂️ Web scraper for SwimCloud college team data
+📊 Relay and individual event sorting
+📁 Exports to .xlsx, .csv, and .txt
+🧮 Swimmer usage control to avoid overloading athletes

+🚀 Quick Start
+Follow the interactive prompts to:

+Select your mode (Single or Dual Team)
+Choose pool configuration (8 or 10 lanes)
+Input your team, year, and gender
+Choose which events to include
+View and export your lineup

+📂 Output Files

+individual_lineup.txt — readable event summary
+lineup.csv — swimmer assignments per event
+YourTeamName_times.xlsx — detailed swimmer times per event